KBCanap/R-TYPE/README_DEV.md

 ﻿# R-TYPE Development Guide - CMake Configurations

-This document provides a comprehensive overview of all CMake presets available in this project, designed to support development across Windows and Linux platforms, as well as CI/CD workflows.
+This document provides a comprehensive overview of all CMake presets available in this project, designed to support development across Windows and Linux platforms.

 ## Prerequisites